 Dimensions (W x D x H) TBC

-Tunable light sources and single-wavelength light sources (such as lasers or single-wavelength LEDs) are used for similar functions in spectroscopy.
+Tunable light sources and single-wavelength light sources (such as lasers or single-wavelength LEDs) can be used for similar functions in spectroscopy.
 For example, they are often used as excitation sources for fluorescence experiments.
 However, there are some discernible differences that can help you choose between them.

 Tunable light sources offer greater flexibility than single-wavelength light sources.
 You can adjust the output wavelength to 1 nm precision over a wide spectral range.
 This maintains the specificity of a single-emission source, with the range of a broadband light source.